-The Federal Republic of Germany is a member country of the Financial Action Task Force (FATF) and the European Union (EU) and has enacted laws and rules designed to implement the anti-money-laundering policies of both the FATF and the EU.
+The Federal Republic of Germany is a member country of the Financial Action Task Force (FATF) and the European Union (EU), and it has enacted laws and rules designed to implement the anti-money laundering policies of both the FATF and the EU.
 The goal of these laws is to detect and prevent money laundering and potential terrorist financing.

-IKB implements an anti-money-laundering program that is designed to comply with certain required German anti-money-laundering rules as a minimum standard throughout the bank as well as with all local laws, regulations and guidance relating to the prevention of money laundering, terrorist financing and related financial crimes.
-These include written policies and procedures, a designated anti-money-laundering officer and training for employees.
+IKB and its branches, subsidiaries and affiliates are firmly committed to participating in these international efforts.
+IKB has implemented an anti-money laundering program throughout the bank that is designed to comply with certain required German anti-money laundering rules as a minimum standard.
+In addition, IKB’s program complies with all applicable local laws, regulations, and guidance relating to the prevention of money laundering, terrorist financing, and financial crimes.

 IKB hereby certifies that the bank cannot be deemed a shell bank within the meaning of the U.S. Patriot Act.
-Pursuant to the regulations of the U.S. Patriot Act IKB has prepared a Global Certification for use by any financial institution and offers its business partners the opportunity of downloading its Global Certification Form.
+Pursuant to the regulations of the U.S. Patriot Act, IKB has prepared a Global Certification Form for use by any financial institution.